Sterling High School (New Jersey): Athletics

 In 2013, the Sterling Lady Knights volleyball team won the Group II state championship, the program's first, defeating Madison High School in the tournament final.

+In 2013, Jimmy Daniels won the Group II State Championship in the Indoor 3200m Run.

 In 2014, the Sterling Lady Knights soccer team won the South Jersey Group II state sectional championship, the program's first, defeating Point Pleasant Borough High School in the tournament final by a score of 3–2.

 Administration

 Core members of the school's administration include: